top of page

 • Appointment time and location

-• Any special access instructions
+• Any access instructions (gate codes, room numbers, etc.)

 • Identification requirements

-• Estimated duration of the signing
+• Estimated appointment duration

-This communication ensures there are no surprises on the day of the appointment.
+This ensures there are no surprises.

 Step 3: Preparing for the Notarization